nlesc-sigs/nlp-sig/README.md

 # Natural Language Processing SIG

-The Natural Language Processing SIG of the Netherlands eScience Center (formerly eHumanities SIG) is a group of researchers interested in natural language processing.
-We meet once a month to discuss recent developments in the field, usually by discussing a new paper about a topic relevant to the current projects of the eScience Center.
+The Natural Language Processing SIG (formerly eHumanities SIG) of the Netherlands eScience Center is a group of researchers interested in humanities and natural language processing.
+We meet once a month to discuss progress of our projects iand recent developments in the field.
 A list of previous meetings and their topics can be found below.
 At request, the meetings may be joined by external people.

 Contact person: Erik Tjong Kim Sang e.tjongkimsang(a)esciencenter.nl

 ## Upcoming meeting

-**Date: Thursday 14 February 2019, 11:00-12:00.
+**Date: Thursday 14 February 2019, 13:00-14:00.
 Room: Compass**

 The next meeting of the Natural Language Processing SIG (formerly eHumanities SIG) will take place on Thursday 14 February 2019 11:00-12:00 in room Compass.
 At the meeting we will discuss current affairs in the running escience humanities projects.